ahuacate/pve-homelab/README.md

 <h1>PVE Homelab</h1>

-This guide is about Homelab PVE CTs.

-As with all our guides, we have an Easy Script to automate CT creation through to the installation of software.

-But the first step is to check your network and hardware prerequisite requirements before running our Easy Script.
-It's important you first read and follow our prerequisite guide.
+Homelab focuses on everything related to Home Media, providing a range of PVE CT-based applications such as PiHole, UniFi-Controller, Guacamole, ddclient, and more.
+In addition, it offers an Easy Script Installer and Toolbox that automates many of the tasks, accompanied by step-by-step instructions.

+However, before you begin using Medialab, it's crucial to ensure that your network, hardware, and NAS setup meet the prerequisites outlined in our guide.
+It's essential to read and follow this guide before proceeding.

 <h2>Prerequisites</h2>